Henil-tandel/personal_finance_tracker/README.md

 - Add, edit, and delete transactions
 - View transactions in a list
 - View monthly expenses in a bar chart
+- View category-wise expenses in a pie chart
 - Responsive design

 ## Getting Started